Antisemitism and the New Testament: Gospel of John

 In the Gospel of John, the word Ἰουδαῖοι, usually translated the Jews, is used 63 times, in a hostile sense 31 times, and no distinctions are made between Jewish groups.
 The Sadducees, for example, prominent elsewhere, are not distinguished.
 The enemies of Jesus are described collectively as the "Ioudaioi", in contradistinction to the other evangelists, who do not generally ascribe to the "Ioudaioi" collectively calls for the death of Jesus.
 In the other three texts, the plot to put Jesus to death is always presented as coming from a small group of priests and rulers, the Sadducees.
 The Gospel of John is the primary source of the image of "the Jews" acting collectively as the enemy of Jesus, which later became fixed in Christian minds.

 In several places, John's gospel also associates the "Ioudaioi" with darkness and with the devil.
 In John 8:37-39; 44–47, Jesus says, speaking to a group of Pharisees:

 I know that you are descendants of Abraham; yet you seek to kill me, because my word finds no place in you.
 I speak of what I have seen with my Father, and you do what you have heard from your father.
 They answered him, "Abraham is our father."
 Jesus said to them, "If you were Abraham's children, you would do what Abraham did. ...
 You are of your father the devil, and your will is to do your father's desires.
 He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
 When he lies, he speaks according to his own nature, for he is a liar and the father of lies.
 But, because I tell the truth, you do not believe me.
 Which of you convicts me of sin?
 If I tell the truth, why do you not believe me?
-He who is of God hears the words of God; the reason why you do not hear them is you are not of God.
+He who is of God hears the words of God; the reason why you do not hear them [that] is you are not of God.